vkoul/Reading/README.md

 * [**The spread of true and false news online** - by *Roy, Aral and Vosoughi*](http://science.sciencemag.org/content/359/6380/1146.full)

 * [**FiveThirtyEight**](https://fivethirtyeight.com/) used to have a [`In the Papers`](https://fivethirtyeight.com/tag/in-the-papers/) section which carried a summary of the new papers published in NBER.
-My aim is also to write a summary of the papers in the same manner.
+My aim is to write a summary of the papers in the same manner.